Living with Wildlife

 - Live traps are only allowed to be used outside to trap wild animals causing harm to foundations, walkways, sheds, etc.

-- Wild animals that are left to die inside of a live trap that is on a resident’s property could face possible fines and/or jail time
+- Residents that allow a wild animals to die inside of a live trap that is on their property will be referred to the Pennsylvania Game Commission and could face possible fines and/or jail time

 It’s important to remember that live trapping wild animals only temporarily solves a problem.
 Many studies have shown that live trapping wild animals actually creates a vacuum that allows more animals to move into that now open area.
 Also, less competition for food among wild animals means that more offspring will be born each year.
 There are many cities as large or larger than Pittsburgh with about the same wild animal population that do not allow their residents to live-trap any wild animals.
 These city residents have learned how to live with the wild animals in their respective cities.